plchiulab/plchiulab_old_website/research.md

 title: Research
 ---

-Our laboratory research focus on molecular mechanisms of bio-macromolecules, particularly membrane receptor complexes and energy-related machinery of biological systems.
+Our laboratory research focuses on molecular mechanisms of bio-macromolecules, particularly membrane receptor complexes and energy-related machinery of biological systems.
 The main tool we use to visualize these molecular processes is electron cryogenic microscopy (cryo-EM), including **electron crystallography** (two-dimensional (2D) crystal specimens or helical objects), **electron tomography** and **single-particle cryo-EM**.
 In parallel, we are exploring new imaging and sample preparation methods to push the limits of cryo-EM use in biology.

 <hr>
 ##### Membrane proteins
-Membrane protein acts as a gate keeper or a diode in the cell membranes, which plays an important role in maintaining physiological processes in response to environmental changes.
+Membrane protein acts as a gate keeper or a diode in cell membranes, which plays an important role in maintaining physiological processes in response to environmental changes.
 We are tackling the fundamental questions about:

 - How does membrane protein sense the environmental change and respond in a functional or structural change?
 - How do membrane lipids spatially organize the proteins in the bilayer to perform their functions?